 What are networks and forums?

 Scotland’s Subject Specialist Networks (SSN) and Geographic Forums (GF) offer the bulk of the peer support for Scotland’s museums sector.
 The groups have primarily been established by museums (and/or heritage organisations) to offer an opportunity for museums to share knowledge and to collaborate.
+There are also a number of formal and informal grassroots support groups (GSG) operating within the heritage sector who offer support around specific issues outside of the remit of Subject Specialist Networks.

 To find out more, please visit our Geographic Museums Forums and Subject Specialist Networks pages.